 The government has renewed the Québec cadastre over the past three decades.
 To report on the steps taken in this major project and to report on the benefits and spinoffs, a review of the Québec Cadastre Reform Program (PDF 2.85 Mb) (in French) was produced.

 The role of land surveyors

 Land surveyors are the only experts qualified to carry out work on the cadastre.
-The Government awards contracts to land surveyors in private practice, to carry out cadastral renewal work throughout Québec.
-These contracts are awarded via public calls for bids.
+The Government has awarded contracts to land surveyors in private practice, to carry out cadastral renewal work throughout Québec.
+These contracts were awarded via public calls for bids.

-The land surveyors are tasked with producing a cadastral renewal plan, sector by sector, after completing various steps over a period of approximately two years.
+The land surveyors were tasked with producing a cadastral renewal plan, sector by sector, after completing various steps over a period of approximately two years.

 The need for collaboration by property owners